 2. Thermal Coffee Makers (electric)

-Thermal coffee makers work like drip coffee brewers, but with the unique advantages of brewing your coffee into an insulated thermal carafe.
+Thermal coffee makers work like drip coffee brewers but with the unique advantage of brewing your coffee into an insulated thermal carafe.
 This keeps your coffee hot for hours without continuing to “cook” your coffee as it sits on a heated surface, which can eventually lead to a thick and bitter brew.

 3. Espresso machines (electric)

-While home espresso machines can cost a little more than other types of household brewers and can tend to be more finicky and labor-intense, it can be worth it to the die-hard espresso lover if you get your technique down pat and are able to successfully extract the rich, delicious shots of brew like your favorite coffee shop.
+One of the more expensive types of coffee makers is the electric espresso machine.
+While home espresso machines can cost a little more than other types of household brewers and can tend to be more finicky and labor-intense, it can be worth it to the die-hard espresso lover if you get your technique down pat and can successfully extract the rich, delicious shots of brew like your favorite coffee shop.

 4. Percolators (electric)